How to Become a Surgical Technologist

 What is the Job Outlook for Surgical Technologists?

-According to the BLS, the number of positions for Surgical Technologists is projected to grow 6% by 2031, which is slightly higher than the average growth rate for all jobs.
+According to the BLS, the number of positions for Surgical Technologists is projected to grow 6% by 2031, which is slightly higher than the average growth rate of 5% for all jobs.

 Start Your Dream Career as a Surgical Technologist